 The LEND will develop visionary leaders in communities who are:

-- Experts in their disciplines and in interdisciplinary knowledge of ASD/DD
+- Experts in their disciplines and in interdisciplinary knowledge of Autism and Developmental Disabilities

 - Designers of new models of care provision